Martin-FABI/SASSB-Phylogenomics-Workshop-Scripts-and-data/README.md

 07_astral.sh - Generate a Supertree using ASTRAL or ASTER

+08_all_in_one_concordance_factor.sh - Generate species tree, gene trees and concordance factor.

 10_msa_outlier.py - Python script that detects outliers in a MSA (this is a work in progress)

 Note: All scripts to automate processess were developed by MPA Coetzee with the help of ChatGPT 5 (Thinking module)